mozilla/ecosystem-platform/docs/reference/team-processes/development-process.md

 We also have a component in Bugzilla: [Cloud Services :: Server: Firefox Accounts][bugzilla-fxa-server] .
 This component is generally no longer used except by teams who aren't using Jira yet.
 For related info, see our [Bugzilla triage docs][bugzilla-triage].

-**If you're wondering where to file a bug, please file it in Jira.**  If it's a security bug set the `Security Level` field to `Accounts Security Access`.
+**If you're wondering where to file a bug, please file it in Jira.**

 ### Labels we use